 There are special rules that apply to these type of properties, designed to ensure that the properties are safe and are well managed.
 This is largely achieved through a licensing regime.

-If you want to know whether the property you live in may be an HMO or is already licensed with the Council, please visit our HMO pages using this link for more guidance.
+If you want to know whether the property you live in may be an HMO or is already licensed with the Council, please visit our HMO pages.

 As a tenant it is important to know whether your property is a HMO, because, as a tenant of such a property, you have certain additional rights and responsibilities.